Afturmath/dm-Erbeverb/README.md

 I designed this mono input/stereo output reverb in Max/MSP gen~ which is a C-like coding environment within Max/MSP that compiles to C++ code.
 It's efficient and gives you the control to build more sophisticated audio plug-ins.
 Since gen~ code can be compiled as C++ code the reverb can be compiled for use on the [OWL Pedal](https://www.rebeltech.org/product/owl-pedal/), [MOD Duo](https://www.moddevices.com/) & [Pisound / MODEP](https://blokas.io/modep/).
 In this repository you can find the files needed to get the reverb plug-in running in [Max/MSP](./max-msp), [Ableton Live (Max For Live device)](./max-for-live) & [MODEP (LV2 plug-in)](./modep).
 You can see [here](./modep/src/gen_exported.cpp) what the compiled C++ code looks like.

 ## Goal
 The goal for this project was to investigate how to design a reverb algorithm.
 When I first heard the Erbe-Verb I was fascinated by the sound and the flexibility the device offers to change the characteristics of the simulated space.
-The article helped me out a great deal in learning how to build my first nice sounding reverb.
-There was still a lot work to figure out by myself, because the original creator didn't share all of his secrets of course...
+The article helped me out for setting up the basic structure.
+Not nearly all details are shared in the article, but I've given my best shot to get all the original features in and get it to be a nice sounding reverb.

 ## Install instructions
 - Max/MSP